UPDATE 12th October 2023

-So I designed my own guy rings to over come this.
+So I decided to design my own guy rings to over come this problem.

-These have a slot inside the circle of guy rope attachment points so the coax can be run straight down the pole and not foul.
-A small amount of slack gives enough movement to cover the degrees with no slot.
+These have a slot inside the circle of guy rope attachment points so the coax can be run straight down the pole and not foul on the guy ropes.
+A small amount of slack in the coax gives enough movement to cover the azimuth degrees with no slot.
 I always erect the mast so that the no slot portion is to my least pointed direction so the coax rarely even reaches there.

 To protect the pole and the coax from the stainless steel guy rings I sandwich the ring between two plastic bearings which overhang the internal and external diameters of the centre part of the guy rings:

 I designed two sizes of ring to suit my requirements, a smaller lightweight version for my backpackers setup and a larger one to suit my car portable setup using bigger poles.

 G1YBB guy ring – small

 The smaller ring is designed to fit 1.5 inch (38.1mm) max poles and is 4mm thick stainless.

 The coax slot is 23mm wide which will pass an N type plug easily.